Netacea/akamai-edgeworker-template-typescript/README.md

 ## ❗ Issues
 If you run into issues with this specific project, please feel free to file an issue [here](https://github.com/Netacea/akamai-edgeworker-template-typescript/issues).

+Known Issues:

+**No cookie values**

+If the cookie is being set but you are not seeing any cookie values then there might be an issue with request routing.
+To retrieve the cookie values we need make a call to our MIT service.
+If the request isn't routing correctly the values can never be set.

+**Solution:**

+Please check the ALB policy - as if this policy isn't configured correctly can lead to the origin to be overwriting by another.